 Gather someplace quiet, if you can, and take a deep breath.
 Light a candle.
 Sometimes sitting at the kitchen table with a good meal can help facilitate conversation.
 For others, sitting outside on the porch or in a quiet park might help.

 Keep some tissue nearby.
-Here are 4 gentle questions to start these uncomfortable conversations.
+Here are 4 gentle questions to start:

 1. “What do you know or understand about the prognosis?”